Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

 [Oblivious Transfer][ot] can help with achieving this goal.
 To describe Oblivious Transfer (OT), we first consider a simple case where the server only holds the weather information about **two** cites and the user chooses one of those cities.
 This case is called *1-out-of-2 OT*.
-In what follows, I'll described theory and some code snippets and then describe how to extend it to more than two cities.
+In what follows, I'll describe the theory and some code snippets and then describe how to extend it to more than two cities.

 Theory